 The Issue: Most residents have never heard from our opponents or other elected officials, and feel ignored, disregarded or simply just in the dark about how our town is run.
 Meanwhile, our Mayor wastes taxpayer money on a monthly interview segment that few people watch; segments like these were previously done for free by the GL TV studio that produced news programs for its residents, but the Township put a halt to that partnership.
 Much more can be done to communicate with members of our community at little to no cost – a webcast over Facebook Live, a podcast, or other formats.

-Our Plan: Bring back the Township newsletter to provide a print source of news, paying for it with the money wasted on the “Mayor’s Roundtable” currently on TV.
+Our Plan: Bring back the print Township newsletter to provide a print source of news for those who want it, paying for it with the money wasted on the “Mayor’s Roundtable” currently on TV.
+These could be made available in public places for residents to pick up.
 Expand updates on Township actions and get residential input through regular e-newsletters, online surveys and other digital methods such as directly engaging them on Facebook.
 Utilize free video options to convey town news and happenings to the community at large.
-Hold quarterly meetings on weekend afternoons to update residents and get their feedback at a convenient time for them .
+Hold quarterly meetings on weekend afternoons to update residents and get their feedback at a convenient time for them.
 Restore relations with the GL TV studio and bring back news coverage of Township events.
 Provide residents with ample information and notice of important Council meetings.

-The Issue: The $28 million Redevelopment Plan will go forward no matter who wins in November.
+The Issue: The $28 million Redevelopment Plan is going forward.
 We need to have new, independent-minded Council members that can ensure the project is managed as transparently and efficiently as possible.

 We fully support the need for a new Police Station, Emergency Dispatch Center, Town Hall, and Library, but are disappointed by the manner in which the Mayor and Council have handled the process.
 Many residents feel they have never even been informed about the project, let alone asked for their input and support, leading to an erosion of trust and confidence in township government.